jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jboperatorstore/read/haspermissions.md

   @param _domain The domain that the operator has been given permissions to operate.
   @param _permissionIndexes An array of permission indexes to check for.

-  @return Whether the operator has all specified permissions.
+  @return A flag indicating whether the operator has all specified permissions.
 */
 function hasPermissions(
   address _operator,